whitelabels/data_distributor/README.md

 ### CPR-client
 With the gem, you can make queries into the Danish CPR registry and get information about a person based on CPR number.
-It requires a certificate, which you caan read more about here: https://cpr.dk/kunder/offentlige-myndigheder/datafordeler
+It requires a certificate, which you can read more about here: https://cpr.dk/kunder/offentlige-myndigheder/datafordeler

 ````
 require 'data_distributor'